The Training Rheum 2026

 CE & MOC Information

-The American College of Rheumatology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, the American College of Rheumatology is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-See the ACR's CME Mission Statement.
+See the ACR's CE Mission Statement.
 For more information, download the AMA PRA Booklet.

-AMA Designation Statement
+CME Designation Statement

-The American College of Rheumatology designates this blended activity for a maximum of 17.75* AMA PRA Category 1 Credit(s)™.
+The American College of Rheumatology designates this blended activity for a maximum of 12.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Financial Relationship Disclosures